pratzlaff/acis_ecs/README.md

 The output files in up in `$datadir/e{epoch:03d}/merge/$ECSID`

-After this the `repro` files for each ObsID are unneeded, and require a good deal of disk space, so they can usually be deleted.
+After this step, the `repro` files for each ObsID are unneeded, and occupy a large amount of disk space, so they can usually be deleted.

-Further, comressing the merge `evt2` files can reduce their footprint by 70% or so.
+Further, compressing the merge `evt2` files can reduce their footprint by 70% or so.

 To extract spectra for a specific temperature range and chip binning, e.g.,